-When Danish immigrant Rasmus Peterson (1883-1952) came to America at 17, he started collecting all kinds of colorful local rocks from the area around his home in the Cascade Mountain.
-These colorful rocks included Oregon agates, obsidian, petrified wood, malachite and jasper.
-However it wasn’t until 1935, when he was 52 after a lifetime of rock collecting, that Rasmus Peterson began building things out of his rocks.
-At first, it was just a small rockery near his home.
-But Peterson kept on building on his 4-acre site until his death in 1952.
-He had been building for 17 years and had mortared tens of thousands of rocks together into miniature buildings, monuments, lagoons and bridges.
+When Danish Immigrant Rasmus Petersen (1883-1952) came to America at age 17, he started collecting all kinds of colorful local rocks from the area around his home in the Cascade Mountains.
+These rocks included Oregon agates, obsidian, petrified wood, malachite, and jasper.
+However, it wasn’t until 1935 that Petersen began building things out of his rocks.
+At first, it was just a small rockery near his home, but over the years, Petersen built increasingly complex structures on his four-acre site.
+When he died in 1952, he had been building for 17 years, and had mortared tens of thousands of rocks together into miniature buildings, monuments, lagoons, and bridges.

-The result is in an amazing 4 acre park featuring replicas of historic buildings, bridges, towers and many other wonderful structures all created out of rocks and petrified wood.
-Additionally there is a museum on the grounds featuring a variety of rock specimens, and picnic sites are available.
-The museum is open daily from 9 am to 5 pm, and the park is open from 9 am to sunset.
+The result is in an amazing four-acre park, featuring replicas of historic buildings, bridges, towers, and many other wonderful structures–all created out of rocks and petrified wood.
+Today, while the gardens look a bit neglected, it is still a magical place to visit.
+There is a small on-site museum, featuring a variety of rock specimens.
+Peacocks, chickens, and cats roam the gardens freely, and picnic sites are available.

 Update: The Petersen Rock Garden was closed in September 2016.
 However, as of 2022, it is open to the public from the hours of 9AM-5PM.
 A $6 donation is requested for the caretakers.

 Update as of September 2022: Petersen has been temporarily closed.

 Update: July 2023, The Rock Garden remains closed.